-- The green aspect: carbon capture, less deforestation, local production. - 7 The technological value of biodiesel: biodiesel made from rapeseed gels at a lower temperature suitable fuel for colder regions (with temperatures as low as -9°C). - Rapeseed biodiesel can be blended with other fuels (diesel 100% vegetable / Oleo 100).
+- 7 The green aspect: carbon capture, less deforestation, local production. - The technological value of biodiesel: biodiesel made from rapeseed gels at a lower temperature than biodiesel produced from other feedstocks, making rapeseed biodiesel a more suitable fuel for colder regions (with temperatures as low as -9°C). - Rapeseed biodiesel can be blended with other fuels (diesel 100% vegetable / Oleo 100).